ingmarboeschen/JATSdecoder/README.md

   - get.multiple.comparison()  # extracts correction method for multiple testing from method and result section with dictionary search
   - get.sig.adjectives()  # extracts common inadequate adjectives used before *signignificant* and *not significant*

+- **JATSdecoder helper functions** are helpfull for many text mining project and straight forward to use:
+  - text2num() # converts spelled number, fractions, potencies, percentages and numbers denoted with e+num to decimals
+  - ngram # creates n gram of words around a pattern match in text
+  - strsplit2() # splits text at pattern match with option "before" or "after" and without removing the pattern match
+  - letter.convert() # converts many hexadecimal and HTML characters to unicode and performs CERMINE specific error correction
+  - which.term() # returns hit vector for a set of patterns to search for in text (can be reduced to hits only)

 ### Built With
 * [R Core 3.6](www.r-project.org)